 These hours are scheduled in consultation with the course management and according to the individual plan of each student.
 The course management will decide which schools are approved for observation and practical teaching experience.

 Course fees are to be paid in CHF.
+The course fees may be paid in installments.

 |Course Director:||Cordula Arana Lehrer|